Seychelles: Independence

 In 1976, Seychelles gained independence from the United Kingdom as a republic.
 It has since become a member of the Commonwealth.
 In the 1970s Seychelles was "the place to be seen, a playground for film stars and the international jet set".
-In 1977, a coup d'état by France Albert René ousted the first president of the republic, James Mancham.
+In 1977, a coup d'état by France-Albert René ousted the first president of the republic, James Mancham.
 René discouraged over-dependence on tourism and declared that he wanted "to keep Seychelles for the Seychellois".

 The 1979 constitution declared a socialist one-party state, which lasted until 1991.

 In the 1980s there were a series of coup attempts against President René, some of which were supported by South Africa.
 In 1981, Mike Hoare led a team of 43 South African mercenaries masquerading as holidaying rugby players in the 1981 Seychelles coup d'état attempt.
 There was a gun battle at the airport, and most of the mercenaries later escaped in a hijacked Air India plane.
 The leader of this hijacking was German mercenary D. Clodo, a former member of the Rhodesian SAS.
 Clodo later stood trial in South Africa (where he was acquitted) as well as in his home country Germany for air piracy.

 In 1986, an attempted coup led by the Seychelles Minister of Defence, Ogilvy Berlouis, caused President René to request assistance from India.
 In Operation Flowers are Blooming, the Indian Navy's arrived in Port Victoria to help avert the coup.

 The first draft of a new constitution failed to receive the requisite 60% of voters in 1992, but an amended version was approved in 1993.

-In June 2012, during a conference at the United Nations Conference on Sustainable Development in Rio de Janeiro, a commitment was made by the Seychelles government to protect 30% of its 1.35 million square kilometre marine waters within the country's marine protected areas.

 In January 2013, Seychelles declared a state of emergency when the tropical cyclone Felleng caused torrential rain, and flooding and landslides destroyed hundreds of houses.

 Following the coup in 1977, the president always represented the same political party until the October 2020 Seychellois general election, which was historic in that the opposition party won.
 Wavel Ramkalawan was the first president who did not represent United Seychelles (the current name of the former Seychelles People's Progressive Front).

 In January 2023, Seychelles announced its final stages of completing its marine spatial plan.
 It would become the second largest ocean area at 1.35 e6km2 behind Norway, in support of its blue economy.

 In October 2025, presidential runoff was won by former parliamentary speaker and main opposition leader, Patrick Herminie, meaning Herminie's party, United Seychelles (US) returned to power.
-On 26 October 2025, Patrick Herminie was sworn in as Seychelles’ sixth president.
+On 26 October 2025, Patrick Herminie was sworn in as Seychelles' sixth president.